adoptium/aqa-test-tools/TestResultSummaryService/README.md

 -   MongoDB 4.0.6 and above
 -   Access to [Jenkins Instances](https://ci.adoptopenjdk.net)

+## Code formatter

+-   Install prettier extension for your IDE (i.e., [Prettier Formatter for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)).
+Your code will be auto fomatted on save.

 ## Local run/development steps

 Execute the following commands after installing Node + npm + mongoDB and cloning the repository: